This program is full.

 Join the Fairfield County Funders Network for a conversation with Phil Buchanan about the power and perils of philanthropy.
 This program is open to staff and trustees of grantmaking organizations as well as philanthropic advisors.

-When philanthropy is both under increasing pressure and scrutiny and perhaps more crucial than ever in a moment of political upheaval and uncertainty, Phil explores a number of questions about philanthropic practice:
+When philanthropy is both under increasing pressure and scrutiny, Phil explores a number of questions about philanthropic practice:

 - How should foundations and donors approach giving?

 - What does it take to be effective and earn the trust of those who donors seek to help?